 The exam questions consist of multiple choice questions with four options and one correct answer.
 Answers are selected by clicking the single best answer.
 You will be able to navigate forwards and backwards between questions using the navigation pane and highlight questions to which you wish to return.

 Once you are finished, you will click "Submit" followed by "Yes, I am sure" to submit your answers.
 If you have not submitted your answers by the end of the time allowed, your answers will be submitted automatically.

 The proctor will ask you some final questions and ask you to shred any notes you have made in view of the camera.
 You may then close the session window.

-You must ensure you have undertaken the Practice Test well before your examination to familiarise yourself with the secure browser and navigation pane.
+You must ensure you have undertaken the Example Exam well before your examination to familiarise yourself with the secure browser and navigation pane.

 1. Login to your ABPI MyLearning account